mockingbirdconsulting/ttn-pkt-fwd-resin-setup/README.md

 ## PREREQUISITES

-1. Build your hardware
+1. Build your hardware.
+2. Create a new gateway that uses `gateway connector` on the [TTN Console](https://console.thethingsnetwork.org/gateways).
+Also set the location and altitude of your gateway.
+We will come back to this console later to obtain the gateway ID and access key.
-2. Create and sign into an account at http://resin.io, which is the central "device dashboard".
+3. Create and sign into an account at http://resin.io, which is the central "device dashboard".
 By using this dashboard you will be able to create the "boot SD" for your Raspberry pi.
 When you use that SD card, Resin will recognize that Raspberry Pi as belonging to you, will then deliver the gateway software to your RPi, and will subsequently keep your RPi up-to-date with future updates to the gateway software.
-3. Clone **this** github repo to your mac/pc.
+4. Clone **this** github repo to your mac/pc.
 That desktop repo will be subsequently used to instruct resin.io  what software to place on your gateway(s).

 ## PREPARING YOUR FIRST GATEWAY DEVICE FOR RESIN.IO